Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 Below, you will find some of our top Nashville weekend getaways.

-Some are located in Tennessee and some beyond the border!
+Some are located in Tennessee, and some are beyond the border!
 We also list the distance and driving time.

 Distance: 180 miles